NUS-SNL/p4-traffictool/README.md

 p4-traffictool requires [p4c](https://github.com/p4lang/p4c) compiler installed and accessible by running the `p4c` command in bash.

 ### Building from source
-Clone this repository and run, `./install.sh`.
+Clone this repository and run `./install.sh`.

 ### PPAs
 PPAs are available for Ubuntu 16.04 and 18.04,